 Canada’s southwest region is a mix of rainforest, desert, and continental climate zones, which the Rockies separate from the middle plains and eastern temperate zones.
 Further north, tundra conditions persist, and parts of the country lie above the Arctic Circle.

 Englishman Samuel Hearne, an 18th-century explorer, fur trader, and naturalist, was the first person to record Canadian animals during his 1795 expedition.
-John Richardson followed it up with the Fauna Boreali-Americana in 1829.
+John Richardson followed with the Fauna Boreali-Americana in 1829.
 Today, people interested in Canadian wildlife and animals typically subscribe to The Canadian Field-Naturalist, Canada Journal of Zoology.
 French speakers can pick up Le Naturaliste Canadien.

 The most recent Canadian animal count stands at 200 mammals, about 692 birds, 43 reptiles, and 43 amphibians.
 Most notably, the following types of animals are found in Canada and in surrounding waters:

 Canada is known for its giant residents: moose, wood bison, polar bears, and grizzlies.
 But in terms of population, rodents are the most plentiful mammals in Canada.
 Scientists have currently recorded about 200 mammals in the country, and the list ranges from bats to blue whales to bobcats.

 When you search “number of bird species in Canada,” you’ll get many different answers.
-Some counts only include types native to Canada, some are lists of birds that never leave Canadian airways, and still others are giant listings of every bird that’s ever crossed the border.
+Some counts only include animals native to Canada, some are lists of birds that never leave Canadian airways, and still others are giant listings of every bird that’s ever crossed the border.

 We think a good count for the number of birds in Canada is about 687 and 692.
-That includes between 462 and 467 birds endemic to the country, plus 225 accidental species that immigrated, either by choice or force, and stayed — or visit for half the year.
+That includes between 462 and 467 birds endemic to the country, plus 225 accidental species that immigrated, either by choice or importing, and stayed — or visit for half the year.

 On March 24, 1975, the North American beaver became Canada’s National Animal when lawmakers passed the National Symbol of Canada Act, which recognized the animal as “a symbol of the sovereignty of Canada.”